mendix/IBM-Watson-Connector-Suite/README.md

 The IBM Watson Connector Suite is a collection of connectors that brings the [IBM Watson cognitive services](https://www.ibm.com/watson/developercloud/) to the Mendix platform.
 For the latest documentation, please refer to our [Mendix Docs](https://docs.mendix.com/refguide/ibm/ibm-watson-connector).

-## Try it out an example in Bluemix
+## Try it out an example in IBM Cloud

-1. Deploy an example application using the Mendix's IBM Watson Connector Suite by clicking on the following button (or follow [this documentation](documentation/deploy-bluemix-button.md)).
+1. Deploy an example application using the Mendix's IBM Watson Connector Suite by clicking on the following button (or follow [this documentation](documentation/deploy-ibm-cloud-button.md)).

    [![Deploy to IBM Cloud](https://cloud.ibm.com/devops/setup/deploy/button.png)](https://cloud.ibm.com/devops/setup/deploy?repository=https://github.com/mendix/IBM-Watson-Connector-Suite.git)